 Popularity Polynomial: After 2004, it seems Godzilla all but disappeared from the public eye (largely because no new films came out for an entire decade).
 But once trailers and footages from the 2014 reboot, fans came back, memes surrounding the movie have started popping up around the internet, and even the general public is becoming interested in the character again.
 The film also inspired a renaissance to the character itself, with an expanded universe, Shin Godzilla, theanimetrilogy soon following its success.

 It's been a slow process, but Zilla (aka American!Godzilla, aka GINO) has been gradually redeemed in the eyes of the fandom.
 The animated series featuring his more Godzilla-like son (with Zilla as an undead, robotic antagonist) helped, as did his brief appearance in Final Wars, where he received a beating from the original Godzilla.
 It's in the IDW comic Rulers of Earth however, that Zilla reached his final redemption, taking a huge level in badass and holding his own with the real Godzilla.
 The comic more or less indicates that Godzilla was the stronger of the two and would have killed Zilla if the fight had continued, but Zilla put up a fantastic fight against big G. The fandom universally acknowledging it as a great moment for both combatants.
 Zilla also gets some good moments later in the series such as surviving a fight with Destoroyah and being one of the only monsters to evade capture by the alien Tripods and destroyed several of them.

 Baby Godzilla and Godzilla Junior showed that Godzilla having a son wasn't a bad idea if executed right.

 With the original version of Gojira becoming better known in the States there has been a backlash against King of The Monsters.
 However numerous historians have pointed out that Godzilla would not be so well known if not for King of The Monsters.
-Even Raymond Burr as been redeemed somewhat in fan's eyes when it was revealed he refused the comical lines and played his reprisal in Godzilla1985 with dignity.
+Even Raymond Burr as been redeemed somewhat in fan's eyes when it was revealed he refused the comical lines and played his reprisal in The Return of Godzilla with dignity.